hmcts/probate-back-office/README.md

 USE_DOCKER_WITH_CFTLIB env variable.

 Note: Upon running bootWithCcd, an env file (.aat-env) will be created/overwritten which contains all the AAT endpoints and secrets to call those endpoints.
-A base64 encoded version of that file is held in the probate-aat vault with the name 'probate-bo-dot-env' - if this secret is changed the content of .aat-env will change.

 ##### Accessing databases